S4binPoudel/Blender_bulk_export_root_node_objects/README.md

 # Blender_bulk_export_root_node_objects
-Bulk export multiple models with all model origin set to center - best for game engine
+Bulk export multiple models with automated all model origin set to center - best for game engine

 Blender Version : 3.6
 Steps: Goto scripting tab -> new script -> paste the script and run